Liam Hemsworth’s Partying, Lashing Out Reportedly Factors In Split From Miley Cyrus

 Don’t fight evolution, because you will never win.
 Like the mountain I am standing on top of , which was once under water , connected with Africa , change is inevitable.
 The Dolomites were not created over night, it was over millions of years that this magnificent beauty was formed.
 My dad always told me “ Nature never hurries but it is always on time”…. it fills my heart with peace and hope KNOWING that is true.
 I was taught to respect the planet and its process and I am committed to doing the same with my own …. ????

-But despite Cyrus seemingly moving on from Liam rather quickly, there still may be hope for their relationship, which has already withstood a number of ups and downs over the last decade.
-As The Inquisitr previously noted, Miley is reportedly not yet looking to sign divorce papers in hopes of rekindling the romance after taking a break from each other.
+But despite Cyrus seemingly moving on from Liam rather quickly, there still may be hope for their relationship, which has already withstood a number of ups-and-downs over the last decade.
+As The Inquisitr previously noted, Miley is reportedly not yet looking to sign divorce papers in hopes of rekindling the romance after taking a break from Liam.